jennyheath/LitGenius/README.md

 [Details][phase-one]

 ### Phase II: Creation and annotation of works (~3 days)
-Allow users who are verified as authors to post their works.
-Allow users to annotate specific portions of a text and to view annotations by hovering over text.
+Allow users to post papers.
+Allow users to annotate specific portions of text and to view annotations by hovering over and clicking the text.

 [Details][phase-two]

-### Phase III: Search by author and by name of work (~2 days)
+### Phase III: Search for papers (~2 days)
-Add a search bar with dynamic results that allows users to search by author name and title of work.
+Add a search bar with dynamic results that allows users to search by categories like author names, title of paper, and institution.

 [Details][phase-three]